WACHS placement opportunities

 Early career doctors interested in becoming a rural physician are encouraged to apply for a Resident Medical Officer or Service Medical Registrar contract at an eligible WA Country Health Service site: Albany, Broome, Bunbury, Geraldton or Kalgoorlie.

-Once you are successful in gaining employment, you may be eligible to apply for a BPT AIM Year 1 placement via the state-wide centralised BPT application process.
+Once you are successful in gaining employment, you may be eligible to apply for a BPT AIM Year 1 placement via the BPT application process.
 This involves submitting a written application and, if shortlisted, participating in a multiple mini-interviews (MMI) format.

-If you are interested in becoming a rural physician and want to know more about BPT AIM training, please contact the Physician Training team on (08) 6391 0647 or email WACHS.BPT@health.wa.gov.au.
+In 2026 successful WACHS-employed doctors can access the WA Rural Physician Training Pathway (WA RPTP) which enables WACHS BPTs to remain and train at WACHS sites for up to 24 months on the Pathway.If you are interested in becoming a rural physician and want to know more about 2026 BPT AIM processes and the WA Rural Physician Training Pathway, please contact the Physician Training team on (08) 6391 0647 or email WACHS.BPT@health.wa.gov.au.

 Community Residency Program